-One of our directors is both gender diverse and racially diverse.
-Another one of our directors is both racially and ethnically diverse.
+One of our Directors is both gender diverse and racially diverse, one of our Directors is both gender diverse and ethnically diverse, and another one of our Directors is both racially and ethnically diverse.
 Ethnicity is defined as country of birth or citizenship other than the United States.